HDeDeDe/MithrixSurprise/README.md

 # MithrixSurprise

 This is a reimplementation of Nuxular's [MithrixSurprise](https://thunderstore.io/package/Nuxlar/MithrixSurprise/) mod with some changes.
-If Nuxular wishes to resume the project themselves I will deprecate this.
+If Nuxlar wishes to resume the project themselves I will deprecate this.

 ![Confirmation](https://github.com/HDeDeDe/MithrixSurprise/blob/main/Resources/confirmation.png?raw=true)